gsarchive/markdown/british/alice/web_opera/aiw03.md

 "In my youth," said the sage, as he shook his grey locks, "I kept all my limbs very supple
-By use of this ointment, a shilling a box:
+By the use of this ointment, a shilling a box:
 Pray allow me to sell you a couple?

 Pray allow me to sell you a couple,
 Pray allow me to sell you a couple,
-By use of this ointment, a shilling a box:
+By the use of this ointment, a shilling a box:
 Pray allow me to sell you a couple?"

 **NOTE: Music has DS but no second set of lyrics.
 Sing again?
 Different words?**